 Drive traffic to your website or social media site by instructing listeners how and where they can learn more about your offering.
-Use a call to action (CTA) that references your online companion ad (e.g. a graphical banner ad).
-An example could be, “Start browsing our selection now, just click the banner to get started.”
+Use a call to action (CTA) that references the exact next steps that you want your audience to take.

-Do not lose valuable time reading phone numbers or website URLs, just make it short and snappy.
+Do not lose valuable time meandering to the ‘ask,’ just make it short and snappy.